 Through our community systems-building work, ABCD helps strengthen community partnerships to make a family’s journey toward obtaining early identification and intervention services easier.
 Participating agencies are also able to access our online Early Childhood Screening & Referral Database for a fee.

-We are the Colorado program lead for HealthySteps, which is an evidence-based program that places a child development specialist within a primary care team.
-In partnership with ZERO TO THREE, we are working to expand and implement the program across our state.
+We are the Colorado program lead for HealthySteps®, an evidence-based, team-based program of ZERO TO THREE® that integrates a child development specialist within a pediatric primary care team.
+In partnership with the HealthySteps® National Office at ZERO TO THREE®, we work to expand and implement the program across our state.